Zhou–Chu War: War

 In 957 BC, King Zhao launched his second major military campaign beyond the Han River.
 As he employed half of Zhou's royal forces, organized into the "Six Armies of the West", Li Feng and Ralph D. Sawyer believe that this massive assault indicated Zhao's desire to permanently bring the middle Yangzi region under his control by completely destroying Chu.
-If the Bamboo Annals are to believed, the second offensive against Chu started under the bad omen of a comet sighting, and consequently the massive Zhou army, personally led by King Zhao, the Duke of Cai, and Minister Xin Yumi, proved unable to defeat Chu.
+If the Bamboo Annals are to be believed, the second offensive against Chu started under the bad omen of a comet sighting, and consequently the massive Zhou army, personally led by King Zhao, the Duke of Cai, and Minister Xin Yumi, proved unable to defeat Chu.
 Yin Hongbing assumes that the unfamiliarity of the Zhou with the geographical and climatic features of the south led to their defeat in this campaign.
 Driven back, the Zhou wanted to retreat across the Han River, but according to the Lüshi chunqiu the bridge they used collapsed, casting both the king and the Duke of Cai into the waves.
 Even though Xin Yumi, who had successfully crossed the river, attempted to save them, they drowned.
 In recognition of his efforts to rescue King Zhao, Xin Yumi was later made baron.
 The reason for the bridge's failure is unknown, but it could have resulted from overload, sabotage or a surprise attack by Chu.
 With the collapse of the bridge, reasons Ralph D. Sawyer, the Zhou army had not only lost their most important commanders, but, more importantly, their only route of retreat.
 This would have thrown the cut off Zhou troops into chaos, whereupon they were overwhelmed and destroyed by the Chu forces, likely in "a major engagement".
 King Zhao's death and defeat were consequently attributed to the Chu by later generations.